RDMJeanne/FolderStructure/PhD/02_Projects/01_Protocols/G_Protocols_README.md

 An Electronic Lab Notebook (ELN) is software tool that aims to replace traditional lab notebooks on paper.
 ELNs offer space to note hypotheses, experiment setups, observations, and everything else required to **document your wetlab work**.

-Using an ELN has several advantages over a paper-LN, e.g.,
+Using an ELN has several advantages over a paperwise lab notebook, e.g.,
 * no handwriting illegibility issues
 * full text search
 * linking to data, files, and images, as well as external resources is possible withouzt media break